Raku/examples/categories/euler/README.md

 This is a directory to post answers to Project Euler questions.

+Please only post solutions for the first 100 problems.

 ## Adding a new example solution

 Use the file format `prob000-author.pl`, replacing "000" with the problem